jdm/who-roots-the-rooters/dump.md

 low-level native code
 and the high-level, garbage-collected world of JavaScript.

-This is one of many opportunities we have in the [Servo project](https://github.com/servo/servo/) to advance the state of the art.
+We're taking this as another opportunity in the [Servo project](https://github.com/servo/servo/) to advance the state of the art.
-We have a new approach for DOM memory management, and we're using some exciting features of the [Rust](http://www.rust-lang.org/) language and compiler to support it.
+We have a new approach for DOM memory management, and we get to use some of the [Rust](http://www.rust-lang.org/) language's exciting features, like auto-generated trait implementations, lifetime checking, and custom static analysis plugins.
-We can facilitate the interaction between
-Servo's Rust code,
-the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) garbage collector (written in C++), and the JavaScript code from the document itself, in a way that's fast, secure, and produces maintainable code.

 # Memory management for the DOM

-It's essential that we never destroy a DOM object while it's still accessible from either JavaScript or native code - such [use-after-free bugs](http://cwe.mitre.org/data/definitions/416.html) often result in exploitable security holes.
+It's essential that we never destroy a DOM object while it's still reachable from either JavaScript or native code — such [use-after-free bugs](http://cwe.mitre.org/data/definitions/416.html) often produce exploitable security holes.
 To solve this problem, most existing browsers use [reference counting](http://en.wikipedia.org/wiki/Reference_counting) to track the pointers between underlying low-level DOM objects.